aaronspring/test_website/index.md

 #### 2021-05-2x:

 The organizers slightly adapted the [rules](#rules):
-- The numerical RPSS scores of the training period (2000-2019) must be made available in the training notebook, see [example](to.do).
+- The numerical RPS scores of the training period (2000-2019) must be made available in the training notebook, see [example](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge-template/-/blob/master/notebooks/ML_train_and_predict.ipynb).
-- The safeguards for reproducibility in the [training and prediction template](to.do) have been adapted:
+- The safeguards for reproducibility in the [training and prediction template](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge-template/-/blob/master/notebooks/ML_forecast_template.ipynb) have been adapted:
   - Reproducing the training and 2020 prediction workflow must be within one week of runtime. ~~Code to reproduce runs within a day~~

 The organizers invite everyone to join two town hall meetings: